 Tollefson, J. (2021).
 Top climate scientists are sceptical that nations will rein in global warming.
 Nature 599, 22-24.
 DOI: https://doi.org/10.1038/d41586-021-02990-w.

-The headline picture is from the NASA released in the public domain.
+The headline image is based on a photograph by the NASA released in the public domain.